Human Security Toolkit

 Handbook on Human Security: A Civil-Military-Police Curriculum

 The Handbook on Human Security: A Civil-Military-Policy Curriculum is an innovative, first-of-its-kind integrated civil-military-police training curriculum which aims to provide practical guidance and a shared set of terms and concepts to enable civil-military-police coordination to support human security.
 It explores ways to achieve meaningful local ownership in the security sector.
 It provides nearly forty case studies of civil society and security actors using the principles of peacebuilding to work together towards human security.
 The handbook includes 10 modules & 31 lessons with reading and training notes for each lesson, including exercises and scenarios.
+The handbook is developed by the Alliance for Peacebuilding, the Kroc Institute for International Peace Studies at the University of Notre Dame and GPPAC.

 Local Ownership in Security: Case Studies of Peacebuilding Approaches